ryanliwag/Carabao-mango-image-classification/README.md

 # Deep-MTL-CNN-Mango

-My undergraduate thesis, attept to classify mangoes by quality, ripeness and Size.
+undergraduate thesis, attept to classify mangoes by quality, ripeness and Size.
 ___

 ## Mango Ripness and Quality Classification